-Any applicable Upfront Subscription Sales Charge will be deducted from the subscription monies before the investment of the subscription monies commences.
+Any applicable Dilution Levy and/or Upfront Subscription Sales Charge will be deducted from the subscription monies before the investment of the subscription monies commences.

 Processing of Direct Subscriptions to the Company

 Subscriptions for Shares will be processed either on the basis of a "T Model" (applicable model by default) or, alternatively, on the basis of a "T-1 Model" as specified in the relevant Product Annex.